NERC-CEH/catalogue/docs/new-catalogue.md

 # How to Build a New Catalogue

-# Step 0: Name

-First: `catalogue` not `catalog`, we are not American

-# Step 1: CatalogueServiceConfig
+## Step 1: Add a catalogue

-You need to add your new Catalogue to the catalogue service config
+You need to add your new Catalogue to the `CatalogueServiceConfig.java`

-In the function `catalogueService`

-You will see `return new InMemoryCatalogueService`
+In the function `catalogueService` you will see `return new InMemoryCatalogueService`

-Add a new Catalogue e.g.
+Add a new Catalogue (keep in alphabetical order) e.g.

 ```java
 Catalogue.builder()